oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/2-create-a-twitter-developer-account/create-a-twitter-developer-account.md

 Please make sure you can abide by the terms and conditions mentioned in these agreements.

+> **Note:** If creating a Twitter account or a Twitter developer account will not work for you, this demo includes a pseudo tweets generator that can be used to simulate the responses retrieved using the Twitter API.
+If you decide to go that route, you can skip the rest of this lab and ignore the instructions relating to the Twitter `Bearer Token`.
+Look for information about the tweets generated as part of the last lab in this workshop.

 ## Task 1: Create and/or login to your Twitter user account

 In the first step, we'll make sure you have a valid Twitter user account.
 If you already have a functioning Twitter account (one that you can login to), please skip to the next task.